reactome/release-update-dois/orthoinference/README.md

 <h3> Verifying Orthoinference </h3>

-Once all scripts in the previous step have been run (including <a href="https://github.com/reactome/Release/blob/master/scripts/release/orthoinference/remove_unused_PE.pl">remove_unusued_PE.pl</a> and <a href="https://github.com/reactome/Release/blob/master/scripts/release/updateDisplayName.pl">updateDisplayName.pl</a>), there is a QA process that should be followed.
+Once all scripts in the previous step have been run there is a QA process that should be followed.
 Orthoinference is a foundational step for the Reactome release pipeline, and ensuring that this process worked as expected will save much time later in the Release process if anything erroneous happened.

 <b> Recommended QA </b><br>